Cube-OS/cubeOS/docs/mission-dev/mission-needs.rst

 An app can really do anything you want it to, but we suggest you keep them as simple as possible to reduce complexity.
 If you find yourself building several modes into an operational application, maybe split it into several smaller ones that are each dedicated for the specific mode.

-If you want help architecting or developing your operations applications, Kubos offers `SLAs <https://www.kubos.com/kubos/>`__ to aid in mission development.
+If you want help architecting or developing your operations applications, CubeOS offers `SLAs <https://www.cubeos-doc-websitem/cubeos/>`__ to aid in mission development.